 The Turbo Caribou Program

-PEN Turbo Aviation of Cape May, NJ, has undertaken the program of re-engineering the DHC-4A Caribou to the turbine powered variant, now designated DHC-4A Turbo Caribou.
+PEN Turbo Aviation of Cape May, NJ, undertook the program of re-engineering the DHC-4A Caribou to the turbine powered variant, now designated DHC-4A Turbo Caribou.

 As discussed later, conversion to turbine power plant offers improved STOL performance, much lower long term costs of ownership and, of course, turbine reliability.
 The selective application of modern avionics whether to military or commercial standard, will restore the aircraft to the front rank of cost effective ramp loading STOL transports.